NetworkConfiguration/dhcpcd/BUILDING.md

 If dhcpcd cannot load this file at runtime, dhcpcd will work but will not be able to decode any DHCP/DHCPv6 options that are not defined by the user in /etc/dhcpcd.conf.
 This does not really change the total on disk size.

-## Priviledge Separation
-To enable this, use the `--enable-privsep` configure option.
-It's not enabled by default because it's an experimental feature and requires adding a user (default `_dhcpcd`) to the system.

 ## Cross compiling
 If you're cross compiling you may need set the platform if OS is different